There’s straight pull spokes, which are to be avoided, and there’s straight gauge. Not the same.

 That said there’s a lot to like.
 Straight gauge spokes, my favourite being Sapim Leader, are especially economical for what you are getting.
 They are the easiest round spoke to build with bar none.
 Straight gauge spokes are stiffer than butted spokes, which can help if your rims are little soft or if you’re building with fewer spokes than you might want.
 A corollary is you can use straight gauge spokes to reduce your spoke count for fashion or aerodynamic reasons.

 For the month of May, straight gauge spokes are 10% off.
 Get some while supplies last!
 If you want to be notified of sales and promotions, please follow me on Twitter.
-I post infrequently, mainly announcements and occasional commentary on bicycle advocacy.
+I post infrequently, mainly announcements and the occasional show of solidarity with bicycle advocates.

 RECENT TWEETS →

-- Say what you will about west coast clouds, they cast an even light on the road and that lets you ride (descend especially) faster. #yyjbike9 days ago
+- Say what you will about west coast clouds, they cast an even light on the road and that lets you ride (descend especially) faster. #yyjbike65 days ago